 If you don’t want to own or live in a multi-family property, you can use this same strategy on a single-family house.
 Just rent out your rooms or section off a portion of your house and rent it out, like an in-law suite or a finished basement.

 Author: Shawn Breyer started Breyer Home Buyers with a mission to empower people to enjoy life by simplifying and solving their property issues.
 He and his wife flip 35+ homes in the metro Atlanta area every year.

 10. Invest Wisely, Stop Wasting Money, and Work Hard

 – Saving and/or investing a percentage of your monthly income.
 It may sound old-school, but in reality, saving and/or investing a portion of your monthly salary is still on top of the many ways to build up your wealth.
 By doing so, your money increases over time without having to do anything.

 – Stop buying things that you do not need.
 This is one practical way to build wealth.
 It takes a lot of discipline to not buy anything beyond what you need.
 But once you are used to it, it’s super easy.

 – Work hard now, enjoy the perks later.
 When I was still single, I used to do an extra job after office hours to earn more.
 I used my free time to work from home because I was driven by my goal to retire early at the same time, to save money and build on my personal wealth.

 Author: Pratibha Vuppuluri is the Chief Blogger at She Started It, an online resource guide for working moms.
-Pratibha has more than ten years experience in the financial services industry including seven years in the Healthcare, Private Equity Secondary Market and Technology Investment Banking space at both UBS and Deutsche Bank.
+Pratibha has more than ten years of experience in the financial services industry including seven years in the Healthcare, Private Equity Secondary Market, and Technology Investment Banking space at both UBS and Deutsche Bank.
 She has also authored and published an economic thesis on “The Impact of Negative Economic News Coverage on Consumer Confidence”.

 11. It’s Not Timing the Markets, It’s Time in The Markets (Jeff’s addition)